beginning of content

 When should my child see a doctor?

-Go back to your doctor if:
+You should take your child back to their doctor if:

 Some symptoms could indicate that your child might have a more serious eye condition.

-Go to the doctor immediately if:
+You should take your child immediately to the doctor if:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.